project-owner/Peppy.doc/Sawing.md

-The regular scroll saw cannot handle thick boards.
+It's difficult to process boards with 2" thickness and the regular scroll saw cannot handle thick boards.
 Therefore I decided to saw multiple boards and glue them together.
-This process is much longer but the result is pretty good.
+This process is much longer but you have much better control on wood and the result looks is pretty good.
 The boards had size 24"*6"1/4".
+This is more than my 21" scroll saw can handle.
+As the length of the player is 21" I had to cut to this size as the first step.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/woodware/parts.png|alt=parts]]